A try for dark energy in quantum field theory: The vacuum energy of neutrino field: Introduction

 \section{Introduction}

 Physics thrives on crisis \cite{Weinberg:1988cp}, and the ultraviolet (UV) problem is one of the keys in the development of modern physics.
-In the context of the UV catastrophe in classical physics, the energy quanta were introduced by Planck \cite{Planck:1901tja} while studying blackbody radiation problems, which led to the birth of quantum theory.
-In quantum field theory (QFT), the problem of UV divergences reappears, that is, loop corrections of a transition process are often UV divergent.
-It means that the transition amplitude obtained by Feynman rules (the physical input) is not directly equal to the physical result (the physical output).
-To extract the finite physical result from a UV-divergent input, the traditional approach is regularization \& renormalization, that is, the UV divergence is firstly expressed by the regulator based on equivalent transformation and then removed by counterterms, with the mathematical structure of this route being $\infty - \infty$.
+The UV catastrophe in classical blackbody radiation led Planck to introduce energy quanta \cite{Planck:1901tja}.
+In quantum field theory (QFT), the UV problem reappears, that is, loop corrections of a transition process are often UV divergent.
+The transition amplitude obtained by Feynman rules (the physical input) is not directly equal to the physical result (the physical output).
+To extract the finite result from a UV-divergent input, the traditional approach is regularization \& renormalization, that is, the UV divergence is firstly expressed by the regulator based on equivalent transformation and then removed by counterterms, with the mathematical structure of this route being $\infty - \infty$.
 This traditional approach is successful in dealing with logarithmic divergences in the standard model (SM).
 When we leave the logarithmic region and move on, there are UV problems for power-law divergences, i.e., \\ (a) The hierarchy problem of the Higgs mass.
-Loop corrections to the Higgs mass are power-law divergences, with the fine-tuning of the 125 GeV Higgs. \\ (b) The non-renormalizable Einstein gravity.
-When one tries to quantize Einstein gravity, an infinite number of counterterms are required for graviton loops exhibiting power-law divergences. \\ (c) The cosmological constant problem.
-The vacuum energy density in QFT is a quartic divergence, and its contribution (Planck scale) exceeds the critical density for a nearly flat universe by 120 orders of magnitude, with the dark energy density $\sim (2.3 ~ \mathrm{meV})^4$.
+Loop corrections to the Higgs mass are power-law divergences, with the fine-tuning of the 125 GeV Higgs \cite{tHooft:1979rat,Susskind:1978ms,Branchina:2022jqc,Branchina:2022gll}. \\ (b) The non-renormalizable Einstein gravity.
+When quantizing Einstein gravity, graviton loops exhibit power-law divergences, requiring an infinite number of counterterms \cite{DeWitt:1967yk,tHooft:1974toh,Goroff:1985th}. \\ (c) The cosmological constant problem.
+The vacuum energy density in QFT is quartically divergent.
+At a Planck-scale cutoff, its contribution exceeds the critical density for a flat universe by about 120 orders of magnitude \cite{Weinberg:1988cp,SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Peebles:2002gy,Padmanabhan:2002ji,Copeland:2006wr,Li:2011sd}, with the observed dark energy density $\sim (2.3\,\mathrm{meV})^4$.